-When my grandfather passed away three decades ago, my mother and her siblings inherited photos…many boxes and albums full of them.
+When my grandfather passed away in 1966, my mother and her siblings inherited photos…many boxes and albums full of them.
 The rare photos documented not just my mother’s and grandparents’ lifetimes, but also of previous generations.
-For over 30 years, these inherited photos remained divided between nine families and experienced a variety of storage conditions.
+For nearly 50 years, these inherited photos remained divided between nine families, separated by hundreds of miles.

 Saving & Sharing Inherited Photos

 What to do when older relatives pass and you inherit their collection of old photographs – picture albums, shoe boxes and manila envelopes stuffed with family photos?
 Legacy that forms an important part of your family history, yet you cannot put names to many of the faces and places in those fading, decades-old photos.

 This short article suggests steps to get your treasured photos ready for conservation.
 The steps are: Assess, Protect, Sort, Start and Store.

 Anything missing?
 Yes!
 The only way to save fragile pictures for posterity is to scan them.
 Let’s check out a fast and easy DIY way to do this.

 Once you have assessed and sorted your photos, consider scanning the best and most memorable of the lot.
 This preserves them forever, and also makes them portable and shareable.
 Digitizing also makes photos easy to enhance, restore, label and organize.